rphscullyni21/rphscullyni21/README.md

 Welcome to my GitHub profile!

-I'm Nick Cully, a passionate self taught Web Developer with a love for open-source projects and solving complex problems through programming.
+I'm Nick Cully, a passionate current student but have also self taught myself programming in JavaScript and React and solving complex problems through programming.
-I have a passion for Engineering and quite literally using the mind to fix real world issues and turn things inside my head into reality, not just in programming but I also have a few 3D printers that I use to build all sorts of fun things, including many different puzzles, models, and even a fully functioning cutaway of a Rolls Royce Jet Engine!
+I have a passion for Engineering and love using the mind to fix real world issues and turn things inside my head into reality, not just in programming but I also have a few 3D printers that I use to build all sorts of fun things, including many different puzzles, models, and even a fully functioning Rolls Royce Jet Engine!

 ## About Me

-- 🌱 I'm currently learning new technologies and expanding my knowledge in various programming languages, such as JavaScript and Node.js.
+- 🌱 I'm currently learning new technologies and expanding my knowledge in C++.
-- 💼 I currently work as a Aircraft Welder as well as contribute to open source projects and build my own projects through Github.
+- 💼 I currently work as Student Veterans Advocate at my school as well as contribute to open source projects and build my own projects through Github.
-- 🔭 I'm currently working on [RestStop and WeatherSphere], as well as finding interesting projects to contribute to as well.
+- 🔭 I'm currently working on a Tetris clone, but I just finished a Asteroids clone!
+I also enjoy finding interesting projects to contribute to as well.

 ## My Repositories